 Together we’ve been able to achieve results on family stability and well-being using evidence-informed strategies, data-based decision making and community engagement through what we call our Agenda for Change.
 See our most up-to-date results here.

 Children are cared for and have fun as they become prepared for school.

-Decades of research show a child’s first years are a period full of exponential brain development with significant opportunity and vulnerability, depending on the relationships and environment in which the child is growing.
+Decades of research show a child’s first years are a period full of brain development with significant opportunity and vulnerability, depending on the relationships and environment in which they’re growing up.

 Students succeed academically and graduate from high school prepared for higher education, career and community.

-United Way of Dane County in partnership with AmeriCorps invests in and serves as program directors, staff, and tutors of Schools of Hope, a program that has provided individualized literacy instruction in elementary schools for over twenty years.
+We partner with AmeriCorps to invest in and serve as program directors, staff and tutors of Schools of Hope – a program that has provided individualized literacy instruction in elementary schools for over twenty years.
 We also support additional programs that prepare youth both for the classroom and life beyond it through mentorship, tutoring and social-emotional learning.

 More people are on pathways out of poverty.

 Jobs go unfilled in Dane County because employers can’t find workers with the right qualifications, while those in greatest need of a job often don’t have the necessary skillset to be hired and earn family-sustaining wages.

 Children who are homeless are twice as likely to go hungry than other children.
 They experience three times the rate of emotional and behavioral problems and are more than twice as likely as others to repeat a school grade, be expelled or suspended or drop out of high school.

 Reduce racial health disparities in Dane County.